 - Proximity – physical location is the most important local ranking factor.
 Users perform a local search using non-geo-modified, geo-modified, and “near me” strategies.
 Your optimization efforts should focus on all three.

-Local SEO is challenging and complex, but when done properly, it is rewarding.
+Local SEO strategies are challenging and complex, but when done properly, they are rewarding and help you achieve your business goals.
 From valuable content and a solid link profile to review site listings and positive reviews, everything matters if you want Google to include your business in its Local Pack.